RaulPPelaez/UAMMD/README.md

 Some modules also make use of lapacke and cblas (which can be replaced by mkl).
 Apart from this, any dependency is already included in the repository under the third_party	folder.
-See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki for more information.
+See [Compiling UAMMD](https://uammd.readthedocs.io/en/latest/Compiling-UAMMD.html) in the documentation for more information.

 ------------------------------------------